kdvolder/two-three-tree/README.md

 Why not use Google Guava ?
 ==========================

-Google's wonderful Guava library is great.
+Google's Guava library is great.
 I love it.
 It provides `ImmutableMap` and `ImmutableSortedMap` implementations.
 So why not just use that instead?